roberts-andy/petFinderSearch/README.md

       ILogger log)
 ```

-Typically C# function with a couple of new attributes that the function runtime uses to understand how this function should operate within the context of the function runtime.
+Looks like a typical C# function with a couple of new attributes that the function runtime uses to understand how this function should operate within the context of the function runtime.
 These "bindings" dictate how the function will be triggered (trigger bindings), what data sources the function will read from (input bindings) and write to (output bindings).

-In this case we have an HttpTrigger binding.
+In this case we have an [HttpTrigger binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp).
 When the runtime sees an http get or post request at the URL designated for this function, the function code will be executed.
 Information about the http request will be available to the function in the parameter that is annotated with this httpTrigger attribute.

-In this case we have no input or output bindings, we will add them later.
+We have no input or output bindings, hold your horses.
+We'll get there.

 The other parameter is a logger that we can use to log information to the appropriate output.
 The logger is provided to us by the function runtime.

-Let's add the code to get out bearer token and execute a search.
+Let's add the code to get our bearer token and execute a search.

 Back in Postman, navigate to your GetToken call.
 Under the send button you will see the word "Code".
 Click that link and in the pop dialog look at the code for "C# - RestSharp".
 This is an example call syntax for this API using a library ReshSharp that we can add to our project.

 1) Add ` using RestSharp; ` to your usings block at the top of your .cs file.
 2) Add the RestSharp NuGet package to your project.